 The Center for Digital Storytelling offers a wealth of deeper information

 The book Storyteller Uprising: Trust & Persuasion in the Digital Age is available as a free pdf.
 The author, Hanson Hosein, produced two recommended documentary films: Independent America: the Two-Lane Search for Mom and Pop and Rising from the Ruins.

 Did you find page helpful?
-Share it with a ready-made Tweet!
+Share it on Twitter!

 Other Tips from AMIBA